Harvard-MolSys-Lab/Light-Seq-Nature-Methods-2022/README.md

     $ python3 VisualizeResultsDropSeq.py

-Next R version 4.1.1 was used on RStudio to run [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) differential gene expression analysis to generate lists of significantly enriched (adjusted p value < 0.05) genes for each pair of layers for both Light-Seq and simulated Drop-Seq data (under their respective subfolders).
+Next R version 3.6.1 was used on RStudio to run [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) differential gene expression analysis to generate lists of significantly enriched (adjusted p value < 0.05) genes for each pair of layers for both Light-Seq and simulated Drop-Seq data (under their respective subfolders).
 These scripts were originally modeled off of R code written for the [Probe-Seq](https://elifesciences.org/articles/51452) method.
 For Light-Seq, a heatmap is also generated showing the genes for each layer that were significantly enriched compared to both other layers (shown in Figure 1 of the publication).
+TODO

-    > source("LightSeqDEA.R")
+    > source("LightSeqDEA.R") TODO
-    > source("LightSeqDEA.R")
+    > source("DropSeqDEA.R")  TODO

-Finally, the plots shown in the main and supplementary figures of the publication can be generated:
+The plots comparing Light-Seq to Drop-Seq data shown in the main and extended data figures of the publication can be generated with:

     $ python3 PlotComparisons.py

+Sensitivity analysis TODO

+    $ TODO matlab

+The plots for length histograms, length bias, and RPKM can be generated with:

+    $ python3 ExamineLengthDistributions.py

+The intron mapping can be run with the following script:

+    $ python3 IntronsAnalysis.py

+(Note that this will overwrite previous .featurecounts.bam files so should be run LAST in the pipeline.)

+The RSeQC package can be used to analyze any of the Dedup'ed BAM files (default exonic or intronic).

+## 6. Map and analyze retina amacrine experiment

+Move to the RetinaAmacrine subdirectory to first extract UMIs:

+    $ python3 ExtractTwoBarcodes.py

+Next, UMI extracted reads can be mapped to the mouse genome:

+    $ python3 MapToMouseUniqueOnly.py

+Only reads that mapped uniquely a single time to the genome were considered.
+This means that all multi-mapped reads were excluded from further analysis and that the total number of barcoded molecules was likely substantially higher.

+Now, sequences can be mapped to transcripts and deduped by the UMI + gene combo.

+    $ python3 Dedup.py

+Note that for mouse reads, genes that mapped to the ENSMUSG00000119584.1 and ENSMUSG00000064337.1 transcripts were excluded for further analysis, since they stalled the deduping.

+Now, tables of counts per gene for Light-Seq data can be generated:

+    $ python3 VisualizeResultsLightSeq.py

+Next R version 3.6.1 was used on RStudio to run [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) differential gene expression analysis to generate lists of significantly enriched (adjusted p value < 0.05) genes for each pair of layers for both Light-Seq and simulated Drop-Seq data (under their respective subfolders).
+These scripts were originally modeled off of R code written for the [Probe-Seq](https://elifesciences.org/articles/51452) method.
+For Light-Seq, a heatmap is also generated showing the genes for each layer that were significantly enriched compared to both other layers (shown in Figure 1 of the publication).
+TODO

+    > source("LightSeqDEA.R") TODO

+The plots for length histograms, length bias, and RPKM can be generated with:

+    $ python3 ExamineLengthDistributions.py

+The intron mapping can be run with the following script:

+    $ python3 IntronsAnalysis.py

+(Note that this will overwrite previous .featurecounts.bam files so should be run LAST in the pipeline.)

+The RSeQC package can be used to analyze any of the Dedup'ed BAM files (default exonic or intronic).